Lady Ruggers

-The Lady Ruggers are Penn State University's1(PSU) Women's Rugby Football Club sports team, established in 1991.
-They are a Division I college rugby team who play under USA Rugby2, American rugby's governing body.
-Although they are an official PSU team the women's rugby program at PSU is not funded as a varsity sport and therefore can not be officially called the "Nittany Lions".
-They however play other school's varsity teams and get more assistance from the school as a sports program than Penn State's many club sports.
-Formally coached by Peter Steinberg.
+The Lady Ruggers are Penn State University's (PSU) Women's Rugby Football Club sports team, established in 1991.
+They are a Division 1 Elite rugby team who play under USA Rugby, American rugby's governing body.
+Although they are an official PSU team the women's rugby program at PSU is not funded as a varsity sport and therefore cannot be officially called the "Nittany Lions".
+The team is part of the Penn State athletic department's "team sports" program and plays other school's varsity teams.

-The Alumni Association which supports the team also works with the Penn State's Men's Rugby Team.
+The Rugby Alumni Association, which supports the team, also works with the Penn State's men's rugby team.